Atomtomate/PyTorchTutorial/README.md

 # Setup

 You will need a Python environment with a lot of additional packages.
-In order to avoid conflicts with other projects, one usually creates environments for each of them.
+To avoid conflicts with other projects, one usually creates environments for each of them.
 Here we will use [Conda](https://conda.io/projects/conda/en/latest/index.html).

 After installing Conda we:
- - [create an environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for this project using `conda create --name MLTut` (you can of cause change the name).
+ - [create an environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for this project using `conda create --name MLTut` (you can of course change the name).
  - activate the environment with `activate MLTut` (it should be active from the start, but you may have to do this after reboots)
+ - install pip using `conda install pip`
  - install packages using `pip install <name>`.
-For now, you can try `pip install ipython lightning lightning-utilities matplotlib numpy torch pytorch-lightning torchvision scipy tensorboard torchview json`.
+For now, you can try `pip install ipython lightning lightning-utilities matplotlib numpy torch torchvision scipy tensorboard json`.

 For the live tutorial, we will use [VScode](https://code.visualstudio.com/Download).

-After installation, we need to setup a couple of things and [install extensions](https://code.visualstudio.com/docs/editor/extension-marketplace).
+After installation, we need to set up a couple of things and [install extensions](https://code.visualstudio.com/docs/editor/extension-marketplace).
 You can easily search and install all plugins from the tab inside VSCode, in case you run into problems I will provide links here anyway:

  - [Live Share](https://code.visualstudio.com/learn/collaboration/live-share)